Remembering Gloria Vanderbilt: The Broadsheet

 ON MY RADAR

-Every girl I knew was on it: Why some women are questioning hormonal birth control
+Every girl I knew was on it: Why some women are questioning hormonal birth control The Cut

-These 20 women represent the future of entrepreneurship in food
+These 20 women represent the future of entrepreneurship in food Inc.

 A musical prodigy?
-Sure, but don’t call her ‘a new Mozart’
+Sure, but don’t call her ‘a new Mozart’ New York Times